refundvalidator/WalletList/README.md

 wallets.json is automatically updated every 3 minutes on this page, for easy reference.

+### If you would like your wallet to be named in the list please add it to the `named_wallets` variable in main.py and sumbit a pull request, or message me directly

 ## Results will include the following results:

 ### For Every Wallet: